-"I give and bequeath _______________ [describe bequest] to the Clinton County Community Foundation (the "Foundation") for its charitable purposes as defined in and subject to the provisions of the Foundation's Articles of Incorporation and By-Laws as they exist on this date or as they may hereafter be amended (the "Governing Instruments")."
+"I give and bequeath _______________ [describe bequest] to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc., for its charitable purposes as defined in and subject to the provisions of the Foundation's Articles of Incorporation and By-Laws as they exist on this date or as they may hereafter be amended (the "Governing Instruments")."

 To indicate a name and purpose of the fund to be established by the bequest, choose (a), (b), (c), or (d):

 "This bequest shall be used to create a component fund to be known as the ___________________ Fund.
 This Fund shall be used for such of the Foundation's charitable purposes as the Foundation's Board may from time to time determine."

 "This bequest shall be used to create a component fund to be known as the __________________ Fund.
 It is my/our desire that distributions from this Fund be used for the support of _______________ [name particular charitable purpose]."

 "This bequest shall be used to create a component fund to be known as the __________________ Fund.
 It is my/our desire that distributions from this Fund be used for the support of _______________ [insert name of particular charitable agency or agencies to be supported] for the purpose of _________________ [describe particular purpose, if any]."